Yoo Hae-jin: Career

-In 1997, a pivotal moment in his life occurred in New York, USA when he accompanied his professor, Professor Kang Man-hong, and Ryu Seung-ryong to the La MaMa Experimental Theatre Club.
-The performances they saw in New York included shows like Stomp, Blue Man Group, and Tube.
+In 1997, a pivotal moment in his life occurred in New York City.
+He traveled there with Professor Kang Man-hong and fellow actor Ryu Seung-ryong to visit and perform in the La MaMa Experimental Theatre Club.
+During this trip, he attended various influential performances, including Stomp, Blue Man Group, and Tube.

-After graduating with a Theater degree from Seoul Institute of the Arts, he was active in Dongrang Repertory Theater Company and became a member of Theater troupe The Mokwha Repertoire Company.
-Met in a bakery by chance, Yoo received a part-time job offer from a bidet factory owner.
-Yoo mentioned that he was asked to bring a friend for that job because he seemed inadequate.
-He then brought along his fellow theater group member, Ryu Seung-ryong.
-Later, they rented a room in country side for a month and assembled bidets together.
+Following his graduation from the Seoul Institute of the Arts with a degree in Theater, Yoo performed with the Dongrang Repertory Theater Company and later became a member of The Mokwha Repertoire Company.
+During this period, a chance encounter with a bidet factory owner at a bakery led to a part-time job offer.
+Yoo later recalled that the owner requested he recruit an additional worker because Yoo struggled with the labor on his own.
+He enlisted Ryu Seung-ryong for the job.
+The two actors rented a room in the countryside for one month, where they worked together assembling bidets.

 Yoo then began doing bit roles in films, graduating to supporting roles where he acquired a reputation as a scene stealer.
-Despite a short screen time, his performances made a strong impression on audiences and critics.
-As Korean films became more diverse in terms of genre, Yoo found opportunities in increasingly weighty roles, and now has become a bonafide marquee name in the box office.
+Despite limited short screen time, his performances made a strong impression on audiences and critics.
+As Korean films became more diverse in terms of genre, Yoo found opportunities in increasingly weighty roles, over time becoming a bonafide marquee name at the box office.
 He has since established himself as one of the top character actors in the country, notably in King and the Clown, Small Town Rivals, Jeon Woo-chi: The Taoist Wizard, Moss, The Unjust, The Pirates, The Classified File, Minority Opinion, Veteran, and Public Enemy and its sequels.